MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 The default value is 0.

-Note: Since 1.44, Pango is using the line height (as determined by the font) for placing lines when the line spacing factor is set to a non-zero value with [method `$Pango`.Layout.set_line_spacing].
+Note: Since 1.44, Pango is using the line height (as determined by the font) for placing lines when the line spacing factor is set to a non-zero value with `.set-line-spacing()`.
 In that case, the `$spacing` set with this function is ignored.

-Note: for semantics that are closer to the CSS line-height property, see [func `$Pango`.attr_line_height_new].
+Note: for semantics that are closer to the CSS line-height property, see `.attr-line-height-new()`.

     method set-spacing ( Int() $spacing )